Speaking and Reading the Chinese Language

 For personal pronouns adding 们 mén converts them to a plural form so I 我 wǒ becomes we 我们 wǒ mén.
 See our Basic Chinese for a gentle introduction to Chinese.

-So in many ways Chinese is simpler than English with no need to remember irregular verbs and strange plurals (e.g. child-children; person-people).
+So in many ways Chinese is simpler than English with no need to remember irregular verbs and strange plurals (e.g. child-children; person-people; axis-axes and goose-geese).
 However there is considerable subtlety in character order and placement which requires careful study.
-This makes it fairly easy to be understood at a basic level, but to speak and write good Chinese is a lifetime study.
+This makes it fairly easy to be understood at a basic level, but to speak and write good Chinese is a lifelong study.

 To many who are not linguists it is assumed that all spoken languages are based on a similar set of sounds.
-This is not true and the assumption that words spelled out in the Latin alphabet use the same basic sounds is a beginner's mistake.
+This is not true and the assumption that words spelled out in the Latin alphabet use the same basic sounds is an easy mistake to make.
 To speak Chinese well you need to learn to make new sounds and this can prove very tricky if not learned at an early age.
-Over the last few centuries Westerners have sought to write Chinese in a phonetic form using the 26 letter alphabet, it has not proved entirely successful as these do not accommodate sounds only used in Chinese.
+Over the last few centuries westerners have sought to write Chinese in a phonetic form using the 26 letter alphabet, it has not proved entirely successful as these do not accommodate sounds only used in Chinese.
 See our guide to Basic Chinese for all the details.

 One of the famous achievements of the First Qin Emperor Qin Shihuangdi was the rationalization of the written script.
-The kingdoms of the Warring States had developed similar but different representations of characters in scripts, he enforced the use of the Qin script.
+The kingdoms of the Zhou dynasty had developed similar but different representations of characters in scripts, he enforced the use of the Qin kingdom's script everywhere.
 By the Han dynasty the first comprehensive dictionaries were written, one written in 121CE had 541 radicals.
 However the written and spoken languages diverged, so a written script, reserved for scholars (Wenyan ➚), does not reflect the speech as in Baihua ➚.
 One of the reason for the stability of the language is that the written form was used for Imperial administration and was known only to the scholars and administrators, as this was not the ‘spoken’ language it did not change over time as phonetic languages tend to do.
+However this approach had the consequence of limiting literacy to only a few people.
+The system was considered impenetrable and ambiguous because a character could mean many things depending on its context and there was no punctuation.
 The most recent and radical reform was under Mao's government to help make the language easier to read and write; a large number of characters have been simplified by reducing the number of strokes needed to write them.